Leading in the Right Direction

 Section 5 – Nominating Committee and Election Procedures

-A. The Nominating committee, including the Nominating Committee Chair, shall be appointed by the Executive Board.
+The Nominating Committee, including the Nominating Committee Chair, shall be appointed by the Executive Board.

-E. The Nominating Committee Chair shall announce the Nominating Ticket at the October Membership Meeting.
+D. present the slate of nominees at the October Membership Meeting.
 Following the announcement of candidates, the Nominating Committee Chair shall ask for further nominations from the floor.
-These shall be added to the final ballot and shall be shown as being nominated from the floor.
+These shall be added to the final slate of nominees and ballot and shall be shown as being nominated from the floor.

-F. The Nominating Committee shall collect and publish no less than 30 days prior to vote resumes for each candidate on the ballot.
+E. collect and publish no less than 30 days prior to vote resumes for each candidate on the ballot.

-G. The Nominating Committee shall develop the electronic ballot.
+F. develop the electronic ballot.
 The vote of the membership by electronic ballot shall take place before November 30.
 Voting shall be declared closed five business days after distribution of ballot.
-Votes shall be collected via electronic ballot and verified by the Nominating Committee Chair.
+Votes shall be verified by the Nominating Committee.

 Article V – Meetings

 A. Executive Board Meetings shall be held as determined by the President but must be held at least quarterly.

-D. Newly elected officers shall be installed at the December Annual Membership Meeting.
+C. Newly elected officers shall be installed at the December Annual Membership Meeting.
 They will begin their terms of office on January 1st.
-This meeting shall also include honoring the outgoing Executive Board.

 Article VI – Standing Committees